jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Solonor.md

 ### Current Activities
 Is aware that Faraday is hunting him for his piece of [[Aurunat, The Inevitable]].
 Has purchased supplies from [[Gunner Ironford]] including [[Spark]], but sees him as a brute.
 Otherwise unknown.

+Bequeathed a large deposit of dark iron by Gunner on his death.

 ### Personality Traits
 Exacting.
 Views the subject of missing souls, or the souls themselves, as insignificant.
 Believes creating complex [[Clockwork Devices]] is a type of art.